Have you ever seen a controversial, unethical ad that has left you scratching your head? Well, you’re not the only one.

 She then proceeds to give a can of Pepsi to a police officer during a stand-off who then smiles and the crowd cheers.
 Kendall Jenner has saved the day, all thanks to Pepsi!

-The Problem: During the time the advert was released, there were many protests and riots taking place in America over the #BlackLivesMatter campaign.
+Why it’s an unethical ad: During the time the advert was released, there were many protests and riots taking place in America over the #BlackLivesMatter campaign.
 The ad took a lot of “inspiration” from these protests and fundamentally undermined the whole point of the protests.
 In addition to this, the ad also received a lot of criticism for how Pepsi was responsible for “saving the day.”

 Within 24 hours of releasing the ad, Pepsi faced a lot of criticism from online users over the ad and had to release an official statement while also pulling the ad.

 Nivea – White Is Purity

 The ad: Nivea is a German skincare brand that is known for manufacturing antiperspirants, face creams, and plenty of other cosmetics.
 To promote one of their new invisible antiperspirants, Nivea decided to use the tagline “white is purity” on their social media campaign.
 The ad featured a woman wearing a white top while looking out the window with the slogan in bold blue letters.

 This ad was just one of a number of other ads from the same campaign to promote their new product.

 Why it’s an unethical ad: As you can probably see from the advert above, the choice of words for this campaign was very poorly chosen.
 To make things worse, they specifically aimed the campaign at people in the Middle East which caused many people to call the advert racist.